United States Warns Americans Not To Travel To Venezuela As Tensions Rise

 Maduro denounced the U.S. government sanctions and accused the Trump administration of stealing Houston-based Citgo, a subsidiary of PDVSA.

-Quoting oil company president Manuel Quevedo, a former National Guard general, Maduro tweeted, "Shame on the U.S government's insolent robbery to the Venezuelan people, they tried to take over CITGO by all means and for all these years."
+Quoting oil company President Manuel Quevedo, a former National Guard general, Maduro tweeted, "Shame on the U.S government's insolent robbery to the Venezuelan people, they tried to take over CITGO by all means and for all these years."

 Maduro also talked to troops on Tuesday and announced his intention to enlarge Venezuela's civilian armed militia to 2 million members by mid-April, according to The Associated Press.

-Meanwhile, Bolton reaffirmed a warning to Venezuela.
-There will be "serious consequences for those who attempt to subvert democracy and harm Guaido," he said.
+Meanwhile, Bolton reaffirmed a warning to Venezuela: There will be "serious consequences for those who attempt to subvert democracy and harm Guaido," he said.

 Venezuela's chief prosecutor, Tarek William Saab, told reporters Tuesday at the Supreme Tribunal of Justice that he had ordered an investigation into Guaidó.
-He also called for his bank accounts to be frozen and his ability to leave Venezuela blocked.
+He also called for Guaidó's bank accounts to be frozen and his ability to leave Venezuela blocked.

 The State Department announced Tuesday that Secretary Mike Pompeo has certified Guaidó's authority to control assets of the Venezuelan government held by the Federal Reserve Bank of New York or any other U.S.-insured banks.

-As the diplomatic row continues, most American diplomats have been ordered to leave the U.S. embassy in Caracas.
+As the diplomatic row continues, most American diplomats have been ordered to leave the U.S. Embassy in Caracas.
 A State Department spokesperson told NPR, "The safety and security of our personnel is a top priority.
 On January 24, 2019, the Department ordered the departure of non-emergency personnel from Venezuela."